August 18, 2018

-Merit Badge University is an opportunity for Boy Scouts or Venturers, of any rank, to work on one merit badge.
-Classes are limited to 24 Scouts.
+Merit Badge University is an opportunity for Scouts in troops, crews and ship of any rank, to work on one or two merit badges.
+Classes sizes are limited.
 Registration is done on a first come, first serve basis.
 Each Scout is expected to prepare ahead of time (by reading the merit badge book and completing prerequisites), and to participate fully during the course in order to receive credit for the requirements completed.All Scouts are required to bring a blue card.
 Adult participation is required to offer this event.

 How to Register - Click on the Register button